-Common testing for spinal implants includes static and fatigue tests in a variety of loading modes, such as axial, torsional, shear, flexion/extension, bending, lateral bending, and axial rotation.
+Common mechanical testing for spinal implants includes static and fatigue tests in different loading modes, such as axial, torsional, shear, flexion/extension, bending, lateral bending, and axial rotation.

 - Interbody fusion devices (IBFDs)